 Some plants benefit from being protected from the cold in a dry, sheltered area.
 If you’re growing in containers, this is easy!
 Bring any tender potted plants into your home or greenhouse.

 If you have sensitive plants in the ground, do some research on best ways to overwinter.
-Options include insulating them where they are, trimming and repotting to bring indoors, and taking cuttings to plant in the spring.
+Preparing your garden for winter includes insulating them where they are, trimming and repotting to bring indoors, and taking cuttings to plant in the spring.

 5. Plant perennials